Street poster art: Exhibitions and Festivals

 This medium of street art is frequently celebrated via exhibitions and festivals around the world, typically offering international artists within the scene the opportunity to exhibit their work in other counties alongside a host of artists from varying regions of the globe operating in the same medium.

-Notable festivals include the London International Pasteup Festival; International Pasteup Fest Marl; StickeRomExpo; Zagreb Street Art Festival; Berlin Paste Up and Pasteup Festival France.
+Notable festivals include the International Pasteup Fest Marl; StickeRomExpo; Zagreb Street Art Festival; Berlin Paste Up and Pasteup Festival France.